 This post will look at the average credit score to qualify for a mortgage.
 As mortgage rates increase due to inflation and Fed rate hikes, it's more important than ever to have a great credit score to get a lower mortgage interest rate.

-The drop in mortgage rates is one of the key reasons why I don't think there will be a housing downturn as vicious as the one we saw between 2008 – 2010.
-In fact, the housing market is stronger than ever as we exit the pandemic.
+I don't think there will be a housing downturn as vicious as the one we saw between 2008 – 2010.
+However, the housing market will slow down as rates rise and the economy decelerates.

 The Average Credit Score To Qualify For A Mortgage